notarock/a_c_a_c/README.md

 ## Configuration

 The bot can be configured using a `.env` file or via environment variables.

+In addition, channels are managed via a configuration file to allow better customization of behaviour in different channels.

+### Env Variables

+Here's a table with all the environment variables required to run this properly:

 | ENV Variable | Description | Example |
 | -------- | ------- | --- |